-ABC had a purchase commitment to buy 100 to 250 publications from the three publishing houses per annum.
-However, the ABC had its own goals as well.
-They wanted to publish German-speaking émigré authors in English translations.
-By 1940, this cooperation came to an end, because there were no purchasers and the war in Europe prevented the publishing houses from producing any more books.
-As a result, from the summer of 1940 on, the ABC only published English books.
+The ABC had a purchase commitment to buy 100 to 250 publications from the three exile publishing houses per annum.
+Furthermore, the ABC had independent goals, such as the publication of German-speaking émigré authors in English translations.
+By 1940, the cooperation with other exile publishers came to an end due to a lack of purchasers and to the escalation of the war in Europe.
+As a result, the ABC published only English-language books after the summer of 1940.

 In 1942, the Ziff-Davis Verlag bought the ABC.